ronnyml/snowplow-wiki/Python-tracker-setup.md

 ## 3. Setup

 <a name="pypi" />
-### 3.1 PyPi
+### 3.1 PyPI

-The Snowplow Python Tracker is published to [PyPi] [pypi], the the official third-party software repository for the Python programming language.
+The Snowplow Python Tracker is published to [PyPI] [pypi], the the official third-party software repository for the Python programming language.

 This makes it easy to either install the tracker locally, or to add it as a dependency into your own Python app.